There's nothing like a campus visit to learn whether W&L is right for you.

 Our mission is to make a Washington and Lee education affordable for all admitted students:

-All applicants, including first-year, international and undocumented are eligible and encouraged to apply for our university need-based grants and merit scholarships.
+All First-Year applicants, including domestic, international, and undocumented students, are eligible and encouraged to apply for our university need-based grants and merit scholarships.
+Transfer students are eligible and encouraged to apply for university need-based grants.

 At Washington and Lee we will meet 100 percent of your demonstrated need entirely through grants and student employment.
 No loan will be included in meeting any part of your demonstrated need.